Tuesday Slice of Life.

 They had just stepped through the metro turnstiles, coming towards me.
 She appeared to be a young mother, certainly no more than 20 or 21.
 He was running alongside her, scampering in that unpredictable way that a two year old does.
 I started to smile at his sweet look.
 She yelled to him, "You better #$@&%*! -ing stop!
 I am sick of you!
 What the #$@&%*! you think you're doing?"
 I averted my eyes.

 Adverse Childhood Experiences - ACEs

-ACEs are those stressful, perhaps even traumatic factors that children are just born into, through no fault of their own, that will trouble them all their life: parents or caregivers who abuse drugs or alcohol, have a bitter divorce, become incarcerated, suffer acute health issues, become incarcerated, practice emotional or physical abuse, live in acute poverty, suffer unemployment or homelessness...there are innumerable ACEs.
+ACEs are those stressful, perhaps even traumatic factors that children are just born into, through no fault of their own, that will trouble them all their life: parents or caregivers who abuse drugs or alcohol, have a bitter divorce, become incarcerated, suffer acute health issues, practice emotional or physical abuse, live in acute poverty, suffer unemployment or homelessness...there are innumerable ACEs.

 According to the workshop leader, Dr. Megan McCormick-King of Insite Solutions, 37% of D.C. kids have at least one ACE; 11% of D.C. kids have four or more ACEs.
 The risk of developmental delays is more acute in children with four or more ACEs.
 Further, the risk of early death is more likely with four or more ACEs.